GraniteStateHacker/GraniteStateHacker/README.md

 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/jimwilcox2/)
 - Check out [RetCons](https://github.com/GraniteStateHacker/GraniteStateUsersGroups.RetCons), the clean dependency injector library I invented and open sourced.

 - 🤓 One of the fun things I keep here on GitHub is my book, [Faith Hacker](https://faithhackerbook.com), and its website.
 I wrote the manuscript using Visual Studio Code and Markdown Monster in markdown.
+Sorry, it's a private repo.